If you’re a pensioner looking for a mortgage, you can get the right advice here.

 The beauty of this mortgage is that, because you retain ownership of your property, you are able to live in your home until you either die or go into long-term care.

-A retirement interest only lifetime mortgage is a type of loan secured against your home that allows you to release equity from your property.
-Like an interest only mortgage, you will be expected to pay the interest of the loan on a monthly basis, which ensures that the balance of the loan remains level.
+A retirement interest-only lifetime mortgage is a type of loan secured against your home that allows you to release equity from your property.
+As with an interest-only mortgage, you’ll be expected to pay the interest of the loan on a monthly basis, which ensures that the balance of the loan remains level.

-The remaining balance is paid back when you die or move into long-term care from the sale of your property.
-If there is any money left over after paying your loan, this is inherited by your beneficiary.
+The remaining balance is usually paid back from the sale of your property when you die or move into long-term care.
+If there’s any money left over after paying your loan, this is inherited by your beneficiaries.

-Your eligibility for a retirement mortgage can vary depending on the type of mortgage you are applying for, the lender and many other factors.
+Your eligibility for a retirement mortgage can vary depending on the type of mortgage you’re applying for, the lender and many other factors.

-If you are applying for a repayment mortgage, some lenders can view older borrowers as more risky as if you retire before you have finished paying off your loan, you won’t have a regular salary, meaning lenders will be unsure if you will still be able to afford the mortgage repayments.
+If you’re applying for a repayment mortgage, some lenders can view older borrowers as more risky.
+This is because if you retire before you’ve finished paying off your loan, you won’t have a regular salary, and lenders will be unsure if you will still be able to afford the mortgage repayments.

-However, if you are applying for loan that is secured against your home, such as equity release, your income is often less of a factor for lenders as you will not be expected to make repayments.
+However, if you’re applying for a loan that is secured against your home, such as equity release, your income is often less of a factor for lenders as you will not be expected to make repayments.

-To ensure you are eligible and can afford to take out a retirement mortgage, lenders will carry out checks which may involve looking at:
+To ensure you’re eligible and can afford to take out a retirement mortgage, lenders will carry out checks which may involve looking at: